larsenwork/monoid/Readme.md

 <a name="license"></a>
 ##License
-Monoid is dual licensed - pick whatever you fancy.
+Monoid is dual licensed with MIT and OFL licenses.
+Pick one:)

 ####The MIT License (MIT)